BeaconCMS/beacon/guides/recipes/deploy-to-flyio.md

 ## Dockerfile

-Applications on Fly run in containers.
-Let's generate a Dockerfile and make a couple of changes to that file:
+Fly applications run in containers.
+Let's generate a Dockerfile and make a couple of changes:

 Run: